STEAM

 A competitive team emphasizing Science and Engineering.
 Science Olympiad has 23 events ranging from the earth sciences, life sciences, physical sciences as well as construction and design.
 Each event has a tandem compete, except three events which have three students adding up to 49 slots per team.
 Those 49 slots are divided among a maximum of 15 students per team.
 Schools can have multiple teams.
 The high school team has a varsity competition team and two experience teams.
 Varsity requires high commitment and achievement.
 It is selected through a lengthy tryout process.
 The two Experience teams are designed for students to be engaged but also allow for more schedule flexibility for those in many activities/sports.

 Saline is currently estimated to be in the top 30 nationally.
-MIchigan is one of the most competitive states in the country and our two state representing teams typically end up top 10 at nationals.
+Michigan is one of the most competitive states in the country and our two state representing teams typically end up top 10 at nationals.
 Saline was fifth in Michigan in 2019 just missing top two by two event scores.
 However, Saline defeated several state champions in invitationals last year and before.
+Coach: Monica Sieh

 August - May